 If a member loses BadgerCare Plus or Medicaid SSI eligibility or dies, the member shall be disenrolled.
-The date of disenrollment shall be the date of BadgerCare Plus or Medicaid SSI eligibility termination or the date after the date of death.
-No recoupments will be made to the capitation payment to reflect a mid-month disenrollment, but any capitation payment(s) made for months subsequent to the disenrollment month will be recouped.
+The date of disenrollment shall be the date of BadgerCare Plus or Medicaid SSI eligibility termination or the date of death.

+No recoupments will be made to the capitation payment to reflect a midmonth disenrollment, but any capitation payment(s) made for months subsequent to the disenrollment month will be recouped.